-When calling us, please quote the full product number (E no.) and the production number (FD no.) so that we can provide you with the correct advice.
-The rating plate bearing these numbers can be found when you open the appliance door.
+When calling us, please give the full product number (E no.) and the production number (FD no.) so that we can provide you with the correct advice.
+The rating plate bearing these numbers can be found on the base of the appliance when you open the appliance door.